 The City of Southlake's Keep Southlake Beautiful program is working to help beautify the community by encouraging Southlake residents to purchase trees to plant throughout the City.

-Annually in the Fall: Trees will be sold beginning October 1 through December 31
+Annually in the fall: Trees will be sold October 1 through December 31.

 Planting will be scheduled in late winter/early spring.

-Trees are available on a first come, first serve basis.
+Trees are available on a first come, first served basis.

 Tree Types and Descriptions

 Chinese Pistache (Pistacia Chinensis): The Chinese Pistache is a fast growing shade tree with red, yellow and orange fall color - sometimes all at once.
 The Chinese Pistache is in the Pistachio Family but this type does not produce any edible fruit.
 Its Female trees produce cream color small flowers which turn into bright red clusters of seeds in late summer.
 Young pistachios have a unique looking branching pattern, but quickly fill out to be full rounded trees within a few years.
 It is easily grown in any well-drained soil and is very drought tolerant.
 The Chinese Pistache can reach heights of 50' tall and up to 50' wide.

 Lacebark Elm (Ulmus Parvifolia): The Lacebark Elm is a deciduous shade tree that can grown up to 50' high and 40' wide.
 It is a very fast grower with an upright and spreading form.
 It has yellow fall color and is drought tolerant, but can also stand moist soil.
 Its most distinctive characteristic is its mottled truck bard, which is gray, pink and light green in color.